SleepInfinity/pronote-telegram-bot/README.md

 - **View Grades:** Get your latest grades directly in Telegram.
 - **Check Homework:** Receive a list of upcoming homework assignments.
 - **View Timetable:** Access your next day's schedule.
+- **AI Assistance:** Ask questions to the AI and get help with your homework or have a friendly conversation.
 - **Notifications:** Automatic notifications for new grades, upcoming homework, and other important updates.
 - **Multi-language Support:** English, French and more.